Developing your Course of Study

 Writing your Cornerstone Essay

-- Write a proposal (minimum 3 pages) explaining why you chose this Area of Concentration.
-Please view below the guidelines, a sample proposal essay, and our set of pre-writing exercises to help you get started:
+- Write your Cornerstone Essay (minimum 3 pages) explaining why you chose your Area of Concentration.
+Please view below the guidelines, a sample Cornerstone Essay, and our set of pre-writing exercises to help you get started:

 - Leave your proposal with an SA to read.
 S/he will let you know if any revisions are necessary.
 When the proposal is in finished form it can be uploaded to your SFACT COS and approved by the SA.